breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 No protocol specified
 ```

-If this will be spammed in the docker logs... don't worry about it!
+If this is spammed in the Docker logs... don't worry about it!
 It is just a warning.
 I still have to figure out how to suppress this.